 On the right-side menu, you’ll now have EXPORT as an option.
 Click on it and choose the file type you require.
-TCX or GPX are great for turn-by-turn devices and apps, KML are excellent if you would just like the line of your route to appear on your map.
+TCX or GPX is great for turn-by-turn devices and apps, KML is excellent if you would just like the line of your route to appear on your map.
 By clicking the file titles you should automatically download the files.

 There you go, you’re now able to make some custom maps using the excellent RideWithGPS software!